ArthurGareginyan/my-custom-functions/readme.txt

 == Changelog ==
+= 1.5 =
+* CodeMirror scripts are combined and minified.
 = 1.4 =
 * Fixed the issue due to which the alert message was appearing after installation.
 = 1.3 =